arishojaei/lamasoo-assignment/README.md

 ]
 ```

-you have not to change array elements order
+You shouldn't change the array elements order

-You should implement three functions :
+You should implement three functions:

 - provideData
 - toObject
 - vowelsToCapital

 #### provideData :
-this function provides data to our object
+This function provides data to our object

 #### toObject

-converts our list to object. for example:
+Converts our list to object. for example:
 ```bash
 input :
 [